ibm-cloud-docs/secrets-manager/access-secret.md

 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
 3. In the **Secrets** table, open the overflow menu for the certificate that you want to download.
 4. Click **Download**.
 The certificate file is downloaded to your local system.

+After your secret has been rotated, you can click **Download previous** to obtain the previous version of your certificate.
+{: tip}

 ## Retrieving a secret from the CLI